skylordafk/docs/docs/learn/staking-governance-supply.md

 ---
 sidebar_label: Staking, governance, & supply
-description: Learn about Proof-of-Stake on Celestia
+description: Learn about proof-of-stake on Celestia
 ---

 # Staking, governance, & supply

-## Proof-of-Stake on Celestia
+## Proof-of-stake on Celestia

 Celestia is a proof of stake blockchain based on Comet-BFT and the Cosmos-SDK.
 Celestia supports in-protocol delegation and will start with an initial validator set of 100.